Cirrus-Minor/witchblast/readme.txt

 -------

 Next version
+- ADD New level with a new boss
 - ADD New items (star brooch, triple shot, magician robe)
 - ADD New familiars (2 types)
+- ADD New monsters variants
 - ADD New tiles : holes
+- ADD New decorative tiles
 - ADD Display of health items on the minimap
 - ADD New graphics for Rat King
 - MOD Health items drop's rate decreases